Talk to an Expert

 about your upcoming project to see how we can help you

-Carcinogenicity studies expose animals to the test compound for a major portion of their lifespan and assess for the development of non-neoplastic and neoplastic lesions in multiple organs and organ systems.
+To determine the risk of long-term pharmaceutical use in humans, regulatory guidelines first require carcinogenicity testing to identify tumorigenic potential in animals.
+These studies expose animals to the test compound for a major portion of their lifespan and assess for the development of non-neoplastic and neoplastic lesions in organs and organ systems.

 - Dose level